carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 ## Defining tighter boundaries using intention

 The [[the-intention-statement-framework-for-agentic-systems|The Intention Statement Framework for Agentic Systems]] can be used as a daily decision-making filter.
-If every choice we face flows through this framework, we will succeed in keeping our MCP servers (or agentic systems in general) focused and effective.
+If every choice we face flows through this framework, we will succeed in keeping our MCP servers focused and effective.

 ### Scope boundaries